Module

 |

-provided with the vocabulary and language to progress and network within the
+This module will identify the key sustainable goals and policies that inform decisions towards a sustainable and resilient future.
+You will be provided with the vocabulary and language to progress and network within the wider industry.

 |

-A combination if lectures, workshops and presentations
+A combination if lectures, workshops and presentations.

 |